wasmerio/wasmer.io/_posts/compiling-wasmer-to-webassembly.md

 ---

 Wasmer is a WebAssembly runtime.
 It is written in Rust.
-It has been embedded successfully in C, Go, Python, PHP, Ruby, Java and so on.
+It has been embedded successfully in C, Go, Python, PHP, Ruby, Java and so on;
+there is a very long list now!
 The community is writing many embeddings, and we are thankful for that!
 We believe that our simple but powerful API, and our pluggeable design, makes it easy to embed Wasmer in many environments.

 At the end, whatever the language in which the _frontend API_ is written (Rust, C, Go, Python, PHP, Ruby, Java and so on), it is always the same Wasmer “core” that is used and that runs.
 We work hard to make this Wasmer “core” available on as many platforms and architectures as possible.
-It includes `x86_64`, `aarch64`, Linux, macOS, Windows, FreeBSD etc. In all those situations, Wasmer runs on a system.
+It includes `x86_64`, `aarch64`, Linux, macOS, iOS, Windows, FreeBSD etc. In all those situations, Wasmer runs on a system.

 But today, we are announcing a new way to execute Wasmer.
 What if we want to run Wasmer, not in a system, but in a runtime like a